Here's my vitae (sorry, pdf only) (app. 165K)

 Finally, read a thought that strikes me as particularly profound:

 Before you speak, ask yourself: is it kind, is it necessary, is it true, does it improve on the silence?
-Attributed to (deceased) guru Sai Baba.
+It is claimed that it was formulated by Sai-Baba; it looks more like Epictetus to me.